Matroidal Approximations of Independence Systems

 \begin{claim} For every $i\in X_\CM$ there exists an $j\in X_\CO\setminus X_\CM$ such that $v^*_i=v^*_j$ and vice-versa. \end{claim} \begin{proofcl} Consider a valuation where $v^*_i$ is slightly decreased.
-If $X_\CO$ and $X_\CM$ do not change, then a smaller quotient for that valuation would result, which contradicts the assumption.
-As $X_\CO=E$ that cannot change either; so $X_\CM$ has to change for arbitrary small changes to $v^*_i$, and it can change only, by dropping $i$ and picking up some new element $j\in X_\CO\setminus X_\CM.$ But this requires $v^*_i=v^*_j$.
+If $X_\CO$ and $X_\CM$ do not change, then a smaller quotient~\eqref{eq:viol} for that valuation would result, which is a contradiction.
+As $X_\CO=E$ that cannot change either; so $X_\CM$ has to change for arbitrarily small changes to $v^*_i$, and it can change only, by dropping $i$ and picking up some new element $j\in X_\CO\setminus X_\CM.$ But this requires $v^*_i=v^*_j$.